curi/fi/docs/books/the-choice/index.md

 Finally, she concludes a good perception of reality is effective and powerful.
 The implications of this are not acknowledged at this point, but this is epistemically significant in a way Efrat has not yet realised.

+### Parallels to BoI:

-**Parallels to BoI**: elegance in hard-to-vary explanations; theory-laden results (forecast is bad => shortages and surpluses); new knowledge proves some element of existing knowledge wrong ("The more I think about it, the more I'm convinced that I would never say, "Away with using a forecast,""); one's perception of reality impacts and directs one's life.
+* elegance in hard-to-vary explanations
+* theory-laden results (forecast is bad => shortages and surpluses)
+* new knowledge proves some element of existing knowledge wrong ('The more I think about it, the more I'm convinced that I would never say, "Away with using a forecast,"')
+* one's perception of reality impacts and directs one's life

 ## Chapter 4